univention/univention-corporate-server/doc/manual/domain-ldap/admin-diary.rst

 The app consists of two components:

-Admin Diary backend
+Admin Diary back end
-   The backend must be installed on one system in the domain before the frontend can be installed.
+   The back end must be installed on one system in the domain before the front end can be installed.
 It includes a customization for :program:`rsyslog` and writes into a central database, which defaults to PostgreSQL.
 If MariaDB or MySQL is already installed on the target system, it will be used instead of PostgreSQL.

-Admin Diary frontend
+Admin Diary front end
-   Likewise the frontend must be installed at least once, but more installations are also possible.
-The frontend includes the UMC module :guilabel:`Admin Diary`, which is used to show and comment the entries.
-When installing it on a different host than where the backend is installed, access to the central database needs to be configured manually.
-The required steps for this are described in `Admin Diary - How to separate Frontend and Backend
+   Likewise the front end must be installed at least once, but more installations are also possible.
+The front end includes the UMC module :guilabel:`Admin Diary`, which is used to show and comment the entries.
+When installing it on a different host than where the back end is installed, access to the central database needs to be configured manually.
+The required steps for this are described in `Admin Diary - How to separate front end and back end
    <https://help.univention.com/t/admin-diary-how-to-seperate-frontend-and-backend/11331>`_.